S19S98/BMS-v2/README.md

 This is an updated version of BMS v1.
 It includes the option for Add, Delete Records from the database and the pages are modified too.

-Update from local machine
-Update 2 from local machine